Math Software Online: MathScore.com

 Solution

-Since there are an equal number of stickers in each bag, there are
+Since there are an equal number of chocolates in each group, there are

 Complexity=9, Mode=advMulDiv